 The Mayor of Paris wants to make the city the cycling capital of the world by 2020.
 In order to do this, many new reforms have been introduced to encourage people to get on their bikes!

-In 2017, plans to construct new bicycles lane on Avenue des Champs-Elysées, rue de Rivoli, the Left-Bank of the river Seine, and Avenue de la Grande-Armée were introduced, as well as new lanes in the 14th and the 16th arrondissement.
-This project falls in line with the environmentally friendly measures established after the COP21 conference in Paris and aims at tackle car traffic in Paris.
+In 2017, plans to construct new bicycle lanes on Avenue des Champs-Elysées, rue de Rivoli, the Left-Bank of the river Seine, and Avenue de la Grande-Armée were introduced, as well as new lanes in the 14th and the 16th arrondissement.
+This project falls in line with the environmentally friendly measures established after the COP21 conference and aims to tackle car traffic in Paris.